 A Network Pharmacy will collect the amount you owe (Deductible, Co-payment and/or Co-insurance) and submit claims on your behalf.
 Your Plan will reimburse Network Pharmacies directly.
 You must use a Network Pharmacy or our Network home delivery pharmacy to receive benefits.
-However, if you need to request reimbursement for dispensed drugs, please attach itemized bills to a Prescription Reimbursement Form.
+However, if you need to request reimbursement for dispensed drugs, please attach itemized bills to a Prescription Reimbursement Form, which can be found at www.bcbsvt.com/member/member-forms.
 For assistance, contact customer service at the number on the back of your ID card.